mstable/metavaults/contracts/vault/liquidator/README.md

 The Liquidator's main task is to batch the swapping of rewards collected from multiple vaults.
 This socializes the gas costs in swapping rewards across multiple vaults.

 The Liquidator uses a [Swapper](../swap/README.md) module to do on-chain token swaps.
-A swapper typically uses a swap aggregator like 1Inch or Coswap but can use decentralized exchanges like Uniswap or Balancer.
+A swapper typically uses a swap aggregator like 1Inch or CowSwap but can use decentralized exchanges like Uniswap or Balancer.

 # Contracts